-Here is an example of the layout of a medieval castle.
-In this case it is Goodrich castle.
+Below is the plan of Goodrich Castle.
 The key parts of this castle are labelled and the purpose of these parts can be found below.

 The allure is the wall-walk found at the top of a curtain wall and is normally found on the inside of the wall.
 This allowed guards to look over the top of the wall to look for enemies.
 The wall-walk is reached either from a set of stairs running up the inside of the wall, or from a tower built into the wall.
 Allures also occur on the outside of the walls.
 In this case a wooden section was built overhanging the wall called a hoarding.
 Holes in the floor of the hoarding allowed the defenders to drop missiles on the attackers below.

 An important function of a castle was to store weapons for use in war or in times of attack.
-They needed to be protreted so that they didn't fall into enemy hands.
+Weapons needed to be protected so that they didn't fall into enemy hands.
+Siege-engines were designed to be taken apart for transportation and could be stored within the armoury.

 As part of the Motte and Bailey castle, the bailey was the area next to the motte (mound) that was enclosed by a ditch and palisade.
 The bailey had room for buildings to house the Lord and his immediate followers plus space for animals and storage.
 In times of trouble, the local people could enter the bailey where they would be safe from attackers.
 The term bailey is also used in later medieval castles and refers again to a protected area.
 The term inner bailey or outer bailey simply refers to where the bailey is in respect to the heart of the castle.